-A loan is considered to be impaired when payments are in arrears, all attempts at recovery with the mortgagee have failed and the Trust enters the foreclosure process to recover the loan balance.
+A loan is considered to be impaired when payments are in arrears over 120 days, all attempts at recovery with the mortgagee have failed and the Trust enters the foreclosure process to recover the loan balance.
 A specific provision is recorded to the extent the fair value of the collateral charged against the loan does not exceed the loan balance.
-Interest income continues to be accrued until the courts begin selling the property.
+Interest income continues to be accrued until the receiver begins selling the property.
 Legal fees and other costs are also accrued to the loan balance to the extent they are expected to be recovered.